DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/examples-of-working-with-dom-elements.md

 });
 ```

-## Enumerating Elements Identified by a Selector
+## Enumerate Elements Identified by a Selector

 Another common case is creating a selector that matches several elements to perform certain actions using all of them.